craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
 If you succeed, you can see the small way you are loved by those closest to you and the world at large.
 Otherwise, for the next G rounds, you are Charmed by the nearest creature you can see, and you treat them as a special person in your life.

 **Ingredients**;
-- XXX
+- 1 ounce Essence of Faith (5.5k sp)
+- 1 ounce Essence of Deception (400sp)
+- 2 ounces Essence of Fire (350sp)
+	- 4 ounces Liquid Love (6.5k sp) > (1625sp / ounce)

 #### Liquid Potentia
 > An iridescent shimmering liquid.
-It smells exactly like it should.
+It smells exactly like you thought it would.

 Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
 If you succeed, you gain G Inspiration, and you know everything is gonna go your way.
 Otherwise, you are Poisoned for the next G rounds.

 **Ingredients**;
-- XXX
+- 3 ounce Essence of Divinity (1500sp)
+- 3 ounce Essence of Creation (1500sp)
+- 3 ounce Essence of Action (1500sp)
+- 1 ounce Essence of Time (5.5k sp)
+- 1 ounce Essence of Timelessness (6.0k sp)
+	- 4 ounces Liquid Potentia (16.0k sp) > (4.0k sp / ounce)

 ## Equipment